pilkch/task-tracker/README.md

 ```bash
 openssl rand -hex 64
 ```
-4. Editing the configuration (Set your IP address and port, use "0.0.0.0" for the "ip" field if you are running task-trackerd in a container because it doesn't know about the external network interfaces, set the token, and optionally set the the server.key and server.crt):
+4. Editing the configuration (Set your IP address and port, use "0.0.0.0" for the "ip" field if you are running task-trackerd in a container because it doesn't know about the external network interfaces, set the token, and optionally set the the server.key and server.crt, and gitlab url, certificate and token settings):
 ```bash
 vi configuration.json
 ```